-Operationalizing Cyber Service Management Across an Enterprise and its Supply Chain
+Adopting and Operationalizing DX Best Practices Across an Enterprise Supply Chain

 Copyright and Trademark Notice

 Copyright © 2018 itSM Publishing. itSM Solutions® is a Registered Trademark of itSM Solutions LLC.
 ITIL ® is a Registered Trademark, and a Registered Community Trademark of the Axelos, and is registered in the U.S. Patent and Trademark Office and is used here by itSM Solutions LLC under license from and with the permission of Axelos (Trademark License No. 0002).
 Other product names mentioned in this guide may be trademarks or registered trademarks of their respective companies.